lanking520/Comp-Networks-PA/README.md

 ```

 ## Program Feature
-This application is designed for Online/Offline communication with complete login/logoff architecture.
-The protocol this App use is the UDP connection.
-It contains the a comprehensive error handling features for the know issues:
+This application is designed for Online/Offline communications with complete login/logoff architecture.
+The protocol this App use is the UDP.
+It contains the a comprehensive error handling functions for the know issues:

 - Accident Offline handling: Client notify Server -> Server store offline message and update table
 - Conflict Login: Username should be unique while the server operating